 The role of women, biculturalism, and abuse in the Church cut across those six themes.

-STAGE TWO: CONTINENTAL
+STAGE TWO: CONTINENTAL PHASE

-Continental Stage Overview
+Continental Stage Background

 Some 30 theologians, pastoral workers and bishops gathered from 22 September to 2 October at Frascati near Rome to draft the working document for the continental phase of the Synod.
 The document is referred to as the Document for the Continental Stage (DCS).
 It brings together the syntheses submitted by Bishops Conferences, religious orders, Catholic organizations, movements, dicasteries and others.